 Loads of people apply for jobs in Berlin.
 While there are success stories – some people find jobs within days or weeks, even fielding multiple offers.
 For others, as mentioned above, it’s not so easy.
 Some apply for countless jobs for which they are qualified and still get no interviews.
 Some score loads of interviews but somehow still don’t land a job.
 Some never find a job at all and aren’t able to stay in Berlin, as time and money runs out and they’re forced to return home.

 The fortunate ones getting job offers may still come into bad fortune.
 While visa applications are processed much faster than they used to be, it can still be a lengthy and complicated undertaking.
-Due to COVID-19, the visa applications are taking longer than ever as there’s a backlog that they haven’t managed to get under control yet (even over a year in).
+Due to the pandemic, the visa applications are taking longer than ever as there’s a backlog that they haven’t managed to get under control yet (even over a year in).

 I’ve seen colleagues have theirs approved in less than two weeks and known others where it took more than three months.
 Some employers can’t or won’t be willing to wait that long and may cancel your contract during the processing period.
 Even worse, there’s also the chance that the foreigner’s office could turn down your visa and deny any of your employer’s appeals.